codenart/codenart.github.io/_posts/2-css/2017-08-24-css-10-pseudo-classes.md

 There're also `::after` which is used to insert elements right `after` the selected elements.

-Besides, there are 3 more `Pseudo Elements` available in the current version of
+Besides, there are 3 more pseudo-elements available in the current version of
 CSS:

 - `::first-letter` - select first letter of an element
 - `::first-line` - select the first line of an element
 - `::selection` - select the portion of text of an element that is selected by user

-You can try those `Pseudo Stuff` with some `<p>` elements to do something like visualizing a newspaper. :D
+You can try those pseudo-stuff with some `<p>` elements to do something like visualizing a newspaper. :D

 Our tutorial about